Here’s my guide to the 13 best places to take photos in Porto Portugal.

 The Teleférico is only a 5 minute ride, but we loved it.

 Address: R. Rocha Leão 236, 4430-148 Vila Nova de Gaia

 Price: One way trip adult €6, return trip €9

 12. Serra do Pilar Monastery Miradouro

-The nearby Jardim de Morro also has good views and you can sit down and rest in the grass with the young hipsters of Porto.
-The day we were there music was blasting and people were recruiting voters.
+The nearby Jardim de Morro also has good views.
+You can sit down and rest in the grass with the young hipsters of Porto.
+The day we were there, music was blasting and people were recruiting voters.
 It had a fun, relaxed vibe.

 Address: Largo de Avis, Vila Nova de Gaia

 13. Walk along the riverbanks of Porto’s Ribeira or Vila Nova de Gaia

 Nothing beats a stroll along the Cais de Ribeira.
 You’ll have some of the best photo ops in Porto.